NEZNAMY/TAB/.github/wiki/commands_permissions.md

 # Other
 ## /tab cpu
 * **Permission:** `tab.cpu`
 * **Description:** Shows approximate CPU usage of the plugin from the last 10 seconds.
-There are parts which are impossible to be measured, so this shows slighty less than the real value is.
+There are parts that are impossible to be measured, so this shows slightly less than the real value is.
 The content is self-explanatory.
-All ways to decrease CPU usage can be found at [Optimizing the plugin](https://github.com/NEZNAMY/TAB/wiki/Optimizing-the-plugin).
+All major ways to decrease CPU usage can be found at [Optimizing the plugin](https://github.com/NEZNAMY/TAB/wiki/Optimizing-the-plugin).

 ## /tab parse \<player\> \<text\>
 * **Permission:** `tab.parse`
 * **Description:** Replaces all placeholders (both the plugin's internal ones, and those from PlaceholderAPI if it is installed) in the given `text`.
-Can be used to test if a placeholder works as expected.
+It can be used to test if a placeholder works as expected.

 # Additional permissions
 * `tab.admin` - Allows the player to execute all commands.
-* `tab.bypass` - If per-world player list is enabled as well as this permission, it allows the player to see everyone on the server, regardless of what the per-world player list settings allow.
-For example, if your per-world player list is set up to isolate worlds A and B, players with this permission will see all players from both A and B on their player list, whereas players that don't will only see either players from world A or players from world B, depending on what world they are in.
+* `tab.bypass` - If the per-world player list is enabled as well as this permission, it allows the player to see everyone on the server, regardless of what the per-world player list settings allow.
+For example, if your per-world player list is set up to isolate worlds A and B, players with this permission will see all players from both A and B on their player list, whereas players that don't have the permission will only see either players from world A or players from world B, depending on what world they are in.
 * `tab.staff` - Allows the player to be counted in the `%staffonline%` placeholder.
 * `tab.spectatorbypass` - If enabling bypass permission in [Spectator fix](https://github.com/NEZNAMY/TAB/wiki/Feature-guide:-Spectator-fix), this is the permission.
 * `tab.tabcomplete` - Allows the player to auto-complete the `/tab` command.
-* `tab.seevanished` - Allows the player to see other vanished players on the [Global Playerlist](https://github.com/NEZNAMY/TAB/wiki/Feature-guide:-Global-playerlist) and marks the player as able to see vanished players when using [Aligned suffix](https://github.com/NEZNAMY/TAB/wiki/Feature-guide:-Aligned-Tabsuffix) feature to properly space out suffixes of players based on what the player can and cannot see.
+* `tab.seevanished` - Allows the player to see other vanished players on the [Global Playerlist](https://github.com/NEZNAMY/TAB/wiki/Feature-guide:-Global-playerlist) and [Layout](https://github.com/NEZNAMY/TAB/wiki/Feature-guide:-Layout).